 Another message.
-Yes, another message about the illnesses going around your kids’ school.
+Yes, another message about the sicknesses going around your kids’ school.
 Croup.
 Strep.
-Stomach bug.
-RSV.
-Just seeing the words is enough to send mommies and daddies into a panic.
+Flu.
+Respiratory syncytial virus.
+Just reading the words is enough to send mommies and daddies into a panic.
 The CDC announced that RSV results in an average of 57,527 hospitalizations among children under five each year in the USA.
 So what can you do to help ensure your family is safe?

 Understand Indoor Air Pollution

-- Pollutant substances (cleaning products, inadequately maintained or dirty heating and cooling or humidification devises, smoke, etc)
+- Pollutant substances (cleaning agents, inadequately maintained or unclean heating and cooling or humidification systems, tobacco, etc)

-So all this data – what does it mean?
+So all this data – so what?
 What do you do?
-How can you make sure you and your children aren’t breathing sullied, illness-inducing air?
+How can you make sure you and your children aren’t breathing contaminated, illness-inducing air?

 Luckily, there are options.

 Have you ever been irate and had to bite your tongue to keep from saying something you may regret ?
 That’s a filter.
 Have you ever used water from the door of a refrigerator and had your thirst immediately satisfied?
 That’s because of a filter.
 Filters keep toxicity in check and avoid troublesome consequences.
 You filter your words for harmony, you filter your water for health, why shouldn’t you filter your air?

 Numerous hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have a family member with a low immune system or someone who’s extremely susceptible to disease.
 Even if there are no respiratory issues in your home, you’ll be extremely surprised by the almost instant change from a regular air filter to a High Efficiency system.

 If you’re not interested in such a high-grade air filtration system, there are multiple other options to help clean your home’s air.
 From basic air cleaners to electronic air cleaners, see below to help decide which air filtration and purification system is right for you.